m-lab/website/_posts/blog/2018-02-09-etl-pipeline.md

 ---
 layout: blog
-title: "New ETL Pipeline, Transition to New BigQuery Tables"
+title: "New ETL Pipeline and Transition to New BigQuery Tables"
 author: "Chris Ritzo"
 date: 2018-02-09
 breadcrumb: blog